gabeochoa/pharmasea/README.md

 if youd like to try a specific version, the easiest way is to use gitblame to find the commit the changelog line was added and then just checkout that hash (sorry im not doing releases / tags atm)

+### alpha_0.22.12.26

+Last update of the year

+impact
+- none cause its code freeze time, see ya in january

+better eng
+- start engine extraction so we can use this for other games in the future :)
+- fix bug where settings screen would show the wrong resolution on startup
+- add more default resolutions
+- fixed undefined behavior in network/client.h
+- fixed bug with map serialization
+- deleted world.h you will be missed.

+soon
+- scrolling?

 ### alpha_0.22.12.05

 impact